segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 #### Sending user traits from your server

 There are some advantages to sending details about your users directly from your server once the become a registered user.
 Server-side [identify](/docs/connections/spec/identify) calls are invisible to the end user, making it a more secure transaction.
-Making calls from your server also isolates your tracking away from the wild world of web browsers, which means your tracking will be much more reliable.
+Making calls from your server also isolates your tracking away from the wild world of web browsers, which means your tracking becomes much more reliable.

-If you want to send user data that is pretty sensitive and you don't want to expose that to the client, then you can make an `.identify` call server-side with all the traits.
+If you want to send user data that is sensitive and which you don't want to expose to the client, then you can make an `identify` call server-side with all the traits.

 Let's take the Rdio example from above.
 If they're going to send traits from their server the client-side sequence on the welcome screen would become: